Six Easy Tips To Prepare For A New Kitten

 They will find things you thought were lost forever!

-Do not forget kittens jump and climb, and everything in its path is fair game.
+Do not forget kittens jump and climb, and everything in their path is fair game.

 Cats love to hide and especially when you first get your kitten it’s nice to offer them a bed that is private so they feel like they have a safe place to retreat.

-Even if you plan for your cat or kitten to have access to outside, the first week at least they will need to remain inside.
+Even if you plan for your cat or kitten to have access to the outside, it’s important that they remain inside for at least the first week in a new place.

 Cats are naturally clean creatures.
 They do not like to dirty their environment unless they have no choice.